benhowell/benhowell.github.com/_drafts/the_open_plan_anti_pattern.md

 #### Notes

 [^1]: I've got nothing against extroverts, honestly, after all, they need peace to get great work done too.
 Besides, some of my best friends are extroverts.
+[^2]: Reference: Banbury and Berry, “Disruption of Office-Related Tasks by Speech and Office Noise” (British Journal of Psychology, 1998)
+[^3]: Furnham and Strbac, “Music Is as Distracting as Noise” (Ergonomics, 2002)
+[^4]: Sundstrom et al., “Privacy at Work: Architectural Correlates of Job Satisfaction and Job Performance” (Academy of Management Journal, March 1980)
+[^5]: Brennan et al., “Traditional Versus Open Office Design” (Environment and Behavior, May 2002)

 [1]:http://en.wikipedia.org/wiki/Big_ball_of_mud